jgomezdans/Kiwa_BA/source/index.rst

 ..
-Kiwa burned area project  documentation master file, created by sphinx-quickstart on Fri Jun 29 13:11:22 2012.
+Tanzania/Kiwa burned area documentation master file, created by sphinx-quickstart on Fri Jun 29 12:52:22 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Kiwa burned area project 's documentation!
+Welcome to Tanzania/Kiwa burned area's documentation!
 =====================================================

 Contents:

 .. toctree::
    :maxdepth: 2

+   getting_the_data.rst

 Indices and tables